-One thing we emphasize in this book is the verification the G-code converted from machining simulation.
-Learning the menu selections and button clicking of CAMWorks for generating machining simulation is important.
-On the other hand, the simulation must lead to something useful at the shop floor.
-That is, the G-code converted from machining simulation must be accurate and compactible with the NC machines at the shop floor.
-The G-code must be ready and able to produce parts as desired without a major hurdle.
+One thing we emphasize in this book is the verification of the G-code converted from virtual machining simulation.
+Learning the menu selections and button clicking of CAMWorks for generating machining operations is important.
+On the other hand, the virtual machining simulation must lead to something useful at the shop floor.
+That is, the G-code converted from machining operations must be accurate and compatible with the NC machines at the shop floor.
+The G-code must be ready and able to produce parts as desired without major hurdles.
 Please note that no software is 100% error-proof and bug-free.
 Therefore, it is extremely important that we carefully review and verify the G-code before loading it to the NC machine for material cutting.
 At the end of most lessons, we review and verify the G-code converted.
 Readers are strongly encouraged to do the same while applying the skills learned from this book to their own machining projects.
-All examples and topics to be discussed in individual lessons are summarized in Table 1.3.
+Examples and topics to be discussed in individual lessons are summarized in Table 1.2.